mdries-zs/findproxyforurl/README.md

 # Introduction to PAC files

+This Git repo is a clone of http://findproxyforurl.com/deploying-wpad which now appears to be dead.
+I pulled the data from the Internet Archive.

 ## What is a PAC file?
 A Proxy Auto-Configuration (PAC) file contains a set of rules coded in JavaScript which allows a web browser to determine whether to send web traffic direct to the Internet or be sent via a proxy server.